Combining immunotherapies to tackle treatment resistance in lymphoma: The RiVa Trial

 This early-phase clinical trial is testing a ground breaking new method of treatment for lymphoma (cancer of the lymph glands) that could potentially change the way we treat this disease.
 RiVa is a trial that has been entirely conceived in Southampton, from bench to patient in just two-and-a-half years.
 The great majority of drugs take an average of ~12 years to enter the clinic.
 RiVa is looking into a new combination of two drugs to treat lymphoma – rituximab, which targets CD20-expressing cells (e.g. lymphoma cells), and varlilumab, which enhances the immune system’s anticancer activity by targeting CD27 (a marker on T cells).

-The trial, funded by Cancer Research UK and the Celldex Therapeutics (NJ, USA) is in its early stages.
-The trial is being managed by the SCTU, and run in three ECMC centres in the UK: Southampton, Oxford and Manchester; as well as at Derriford Hospital, Plymouth.
+The trial, funded by Cancer Research UK and the Celldex Therapeutics (NJ, USA) is being managed by the Cancer Research UK Southampton Clinical Trials Unit and run in three ECMC centres in the UK: Southampton, Oxford and Manchester; as well as at Derriford Hospital, Plymouth.
 The trial is being conducted on patients who have relapsed or refractory lymphoma.
-The RiVa trial in collaboration with the Cancer Sciences Unit, Centre of Cancer Immunology, ECMC WISH Lab, Faculty of Medicine and sponsored by University Hospital Southampton NHS Foundation Trust.
+The RiVa trial in collaboration with the School of Cancer Sciences, Centre of Cancer Immunology, ECMC WISH Lab, Faculty of Medicine and sponsored by University Hospital Southampton NHS Foundation Trust.

 “In this small trial, some people responded to the combination treatment and some did not, as one would expect from any study,” says Dr Lim, Antibody & Vaccine Group, Centre for Cancer Immunology, Southampton.

 “But what is really interesting is that we have found clues as to what the varlilumab is doing in the tumours, helping us to better understand why there is a response in some patients and not in others.”